webbuilders-group/silverstripe-versioned-helpers/docs/en/staged-many-many-usage.md

 Staged Many_Many Relation Extension Usage
 =================
 The ``StagedManyManyRelationExtension`` extension allows you to have a draft a live state for a ``many_many`` relationship.
 It's pretty simple to implement, like most of the other extensions in this module you must pass the relationships into the extension.
 However you must also ensure that you add a copy of the relationship with the suffix ``_Live``.
 You do not need any of the other extensions in this module to use this extension however it will work with them.
-For example:
+In both your PHP code and your template code you simply reference the draft relationship (in the example below this would be ``Images``) and not the live relationship (in the example below this would be ``Images_Live``).

+Implementation Example:
 ```php
 <?php
 class MyDataObject extends DataObject {